 Grounds means outdoor areas of University Property excluding Animal Facilities.

 Limited-Access Areas means areas of University Property that are restricted access with regard to the general public and subject to general infection-control measures in order to maintain a sterile environment, such as burn units and operating rooms.
 General infection control measures include: the imposition of environmental criteria to minimize risk of disease transmission; strict attention to hand hygiene and absence of dermatologic conditions; and required barrier protective measures for persons in the affected space.

-Pets (including Therapy Animals) means non-University-owned, domesticated Animals kept for companionship or comfort but that are not Service Animals, Service Animals in Training, or Assistance Animals.
+Pets means non-university-owned, domesticated Animals kept for companionship or comfort but that are not Service Animals or Service Animals in Training, Emotional Support (Assistance) Animals or Therapy Dogs.